Chinese Medicines Section

 About the Section

 This Section was established on 7th October 1998.
-Its major responsibilities are to provide testing service and technical support for the safety monitoring of proprietary Chinese medicines and Chinese herbal medicines on sale to the public, and to conduct development work on analytical methodology.
+Its major responsibilities are to provide testing services and technical support for the safety monitoring of proprietary Chinese medicines and Chinese herbal medicines sold on the market, and to conduct development work on analytical methodology.

 Proprietary Chinese Medicines